Decision Sciences (DNSC)

 DNSC 6276.
 Exploratory and Multivariate Data Analysis.
 3 Credits.

 Methods for exploratory and multivariate data analysis.
 Application and comparison of advanced multivariate analytical procedures.
 Multivariate and discriminant analysis, LISREL analysis, and canonical correlation.
 Prerequisite: DNSC 6274 or permission of instructor.

 DNSC 6277.
 Applied Forecasting and Time-Series Analysis for Managers.
 3 Credits.

 Introduction to various forecasting techniques, including time-series regression models, cyclical trends, exponential smoothing methods, seasonal and nonseasonal ARIMA processes, and the Box–Jenkins approach.
 Application of forecasting methods in economics, finance, and marketing.
 Prerequisite: MBAD 6222 or permission of instructor.

 Practical workshop focusing on the use of cloud computing resources for analysis and manipulation of datasets; Hadoop ecosystem, Spark and MapReduce, and other tools.
 Permission of the instructor may substitute for the prerequisites.
 Prerequisites: DNSC 6211 and ISTM 6212.
 Recommended background: Understanding and experience with Linux/OSX; programming concepts; R, Python, SQL or other programming language; remote computing via ssh; shell executables; version control tools such as git/github.

 DNSC 6279.
 Data Mining.
 3 Credits.

-How organizations make better use of the increasing amounts of data they collect and how they convert data into information that is useful for managerial decision making.
-Examination of several data mining and data analysis methods and tools for exploring and analyzing data sets.
-State-of-the-art software tools for developing novel applications.
+How organizations make better use of increasing amounts of collected data and convert that data into information to support managerial decision making; data mining and data analysis methods and tools for exploring and analyzing data sets; state-of-the-art software tools for developing novel applications.
+Prerequisite: MBAD 6224.

 DNSC 6290.
 Special Topics.
 0-3 Credits.